Moritz72/ToMaChess/build_from_source/include_files/README.txt

 	Licenses of python modules used (PySide6, reportlab, etc.) can be found in the "licenses" folder.

 TROUBLESHOOTING
-	It is recommended to make a backup of the "database.db" file in the "data" folder which stores all tournament, player, etc. data before deleting or modifying any files.
+	It is recommended to make a backup of the "database.db" file in "C:\Users\USERNAME\AppData\Roaming\ToMaChess\data" which stores all tournament, player, etc. data before deleting or modifying any files.
-	If the program does not start, delete the "settings.json" file and try again.
+	If the program does not start, delete the "settings.json" file in "C:\Users\USERNAME\AppData\Roaming\ToMaChess" and try again.
-	If the issues persist, download another copy of this program from https://github.com/Moritz72/ToMaChess/releases, start it up and then replace the "database.db" file in the "data" folder with your backup.
+	If the issues persist, uninstall and install this application again, delete "C:\Users\USERNAME\AppData\Roaming\ToMaChess", start it up and then replace the "database.db" file in the "data" folder with your backup.
 	If the issues still persist, create an issue at https://github.com/Moritz72/ToMaChess/issues.

 BUILD FROM SOURCE